Curriculum Guide: The Lower School

 SCIENCE

-In the lower school all pupils follow the recently updated Cambridge Secondary I syllabus.
+In the Lower School all pupils follow the recently updated Cambridge Secondary I syllabus.
 This is both an exciting introduction to science and an ideal preparation for the Cambridge IGCSE courses.

 The course is organized under the following themes: